 Stormwater is any precipitation that includes rain and snow melt that comes in contact with the ground surface and drains to a nearby water body.
-The water is collected on surfaces, including, roof tops, parking lots or the ground.
+The water is collected on surfaces including roof tops, parking lots, or the ground.
 Many times rain goes directly to a storm drain that discharges to a local pond or river.

-Associate Director of Environmental Programs
+Director of Central EH&S Systems and Programs

 Environmental Safety Officer